Phonics & Spelling

 At Mount Primary School, we believe that reading and writing are essential life skills and we are dedicated to enabling our children to become enthused, engaged and successful lifelong readers and writers.

-In the Early Years Foundation Stage and Key Stage One we implement daily phonics and reading sessions, whereby the children learn new phonemes, improve their ability to segment and blend sounds as well as improve their ability to apply this knowledge into their reading and writing.
-Children in the early years and Key Stage 1 have access to fully decodable books.
 By the time children reach Key Stage Two we aim for children to be free readers.
 Children are able to select texts to read at home from a wide variety of books directed through careful selection of books available in classrooms.
 We continue to inspire a love of reading and develop comprehension skills through the carefully selected books, which we use for our Literacy teaching.
-If necessary, Key Stage Two children will continue to receive weekly phonics teaching and also receive regular reading support sessions.
-This would be something the we would discuss with you, should you child require this support.
+If necessary, Key Stage Two children will receive additonal phonics teaching and also regular reading support sessions.
+This would be something the we would discuss with you, should your child require this support.

-The phonics subject leader is: Mrs. Heseltine
+The phonics subject leader is: Mrs. Danielle Barron